-In the following steps you will be making the circuit connections for the fuel pump, A/C compressor, Ignition and Electric Fan Relay ground.
-Before you start, you should carefully read Sections 6.0 through 7.0, as applicable, and continually refer to the wire connection charts, DOUBLE CHECKING your length calculations before cutting any wire or making any connections.
+In the following steps you will be making the circuit connections for the fuel pump, A/C compressor, Ignition and electric fan relay ground.
+Before you start, you should carefully read Sections 6.0 through 7.0, as applicable, and continually refer to the wire connection charts, DOUBLE CHECKING your length connections.
 These directions are for the wires which do not have a connector already installed on them.